corda/samples/ping-pong/README.md

 This CorDapp allows a node to ping any other node on the network that also has this CorDapp installed.

+It demonstrates how to use Corda for messaging and pass data using a flow without saving any states or using any contracts.

 # Pre-requisites:

 See https://docs.corda.net/getting-set-up.html.